nyamu-amq/amq_scripts/README.md

 ### amqEmojiAnswer.js
 - convert emoji shortcode in answer box when press enter
+- it works on room name also now

 ### amqFriendOnlineNotifier.user.js
 - show notification when your friend is online